 Interestingly, the instructions say NOT to use Reef Flux if your tank has Caulerpa or bryopsis algae–to avoid nutrient spikes.
 Reading between the lines there, it’s going to kill your algae and cause your water parameters to get a bit rough.
-Which does also make an important point about watching your water parameters to deal with any nutrient spikes.
+Which does also makes an important point about watching your water parameters to deal with any nutrient spikes.

 According to the manufacturer’s instructions for Reef Flux, the recommended dosage is to open and pour in 1 capsule for every 10 gallons of water.
 But remember, that is the recommended dose to fight a fungal infection on your fish.
 That’s the topic of a different article.

 To fight bryopsis, most people online report that they used 20mg per gallon–essentially 1 capsule for each gallon of water.
 This is a bit bold, considering that it is 10x’s the manufacturer’s instructions.
 It’s also a bit concerning to me because it is mostly observational reports from other hobbyists informing the use here, rather than a controlled study, but the reports that are out there seem relatively supportive of this dose and don’t mention ill-effects.

 Fluconazole is stable in saltwater and is much easier to dose than copper to fight saltwater ich.
 You add it to the tank once and watch it work over the next couple of weeks.
 If you’re interested in experimenting, consider trying it with less medication, like 1 capsule every 5 gallons, and report back your results.